Keene State College

 Department News

-Lecturer John Lund's essay, "The Contested Will of 'Goodman Penn': Anglo-New England Politics, Cultures, and Legalities, 1688 - 1716," has been accepted for publication by Law and History Review and will appear in volume 27:3 (Fall 2009).
+Lecturer John Lund's essay, "The Contested Will of 'Goodman Penn': Anglo-New England Politics, Cultures, and Legalities, 1688 - 1716," appears in volume 27:3 (Fall 2009) of the Law and History Review.

-Associate Professor Matthew Crocker's essay "The Missouri Compromise, the Monroe Doctrine, and the Southern Strategy," is included in the 2008 edition of Major Problems in the Early Republic,1787 - 1848.
+Professor Matthew Crocker's essay "The Missouri Compromise, the Monroe Doctrine, and the Southern Strategy," is included in the 2008 edition of Major Problems in the Early Republic,1787 - 1848.

-Assistant Professor Nicholas Germana addresses the German Studies Association annual conference in St. Paul, Minnesota.
+Associate Professor Nicholas Germana addresses the German Studies Association annual conference in St. Paul, Minnesota.
 October 2008. www.thegsa.org

 Assistant Professor Graham Warder addresses the "Disability History: Theory and Practice" conference at San Francisco State University and present his work on a panel called “Referencing Disability: The Encyclopedia of American Disability History Project.”
 July/August 2008.
 Disability